-A retired nurse is encouraging others living with diabetes to pick up the phone and use our Befriender Service, here at Diabetes UK Northern Ireland, to combat loneliness during the current COVID-19 restrictions.
+A retired nurse is encouraging others living with diabetes to pick up the phone and use our Befriender Service, here at Diabetes UK Northern Ireland, to combat loneliness since the beginning of COVID-19 restrictions.

-Volunteer Roberta McCullough is providing a friendly, listening ear to local people living with diabetes who are feeling anxious, isolated or missing socialising with others due to the current COVID-19 restrictions.
+Volunteer Roberta McCullough is providing a friendly, listening ear to local people living with diabetes who are feeling anxious or isolated.

 The scheme, that is made possible through funding from the National Lottery Community Fund NI, helps establish and build a befriending relationship with the volunteer, providing friendly conversation through either regular calls or emails.